Published / Updated: Sat, 14 Apr 2018 by Rad

 On the plus side I could install Linux on my PC - it was scary to create first Linux partitions, install boot loader etc. Documentation was not that good.
 Since then I mastered RedHat and stayed loyal.
 I prefer to deploy Centos on servers.
 Linux server-side interested me immensely, probably knowing already I will use it for my professional development and growth.

 I founded lucasoft.sk in 2001 right after graduation to create brand for my freelancing.
-Nowadays I live in United Kingdom.
+Nowadays I live and work in United Kingdom.
 I often worked as a freelancer or consultant sometimes cooperating with other developers or digital agencies.
 Quite a lot of my work had to do with optimization or code refactoring after third parties (or tweaking open-source applications) mainly to refresh old projects and bring new features and functionality to applications.

 I usually focus on back end development and servers administration.

 It's no secret that technology trends move fast.
 The tools and means for building and working with information technology evolve constantly.
 Despite clear trend towards automation and advances in Artificial Intelligence I still think that demand for good programmers will only increase.

 I would like to be part of mobile first movement and devote more time to programming and designing cross device mobile applications.
-Simingly progressive web apps seem to be the next big thing.
+Seemingly progressive web apps (PWA) seem to be the next big thing.
 Mobile usage is exploding...
 I still believe industry does not keep up with possibilities and fail to engage with visitors adequately with more customized experience.